ZhiLiu724/reporting_rate_estimation/README.md

 # Estimating reporting rate in crowdsourcing systems

 This repository contains code to apply the method of [Liu, Bhandaram, and Garg(2023)](https://arxiv.org/abs/2204.08620) to other crowdsourcing settings.
+If you use this package in a research paper, please cite the above paper (and email us -- we'd love to know!).

 Assuming that reports are generated according to a Poisson process model with unknown rate, we leverage duplicate reports about one incident to learn the reporting rate as a function of incident characteristics, and further estimate the average reporting delay (time between the incident taking place and the first report came in) for each incident.